joomla/accessibility/docs/custom-elements/Widget-Tabs.md

 ### Use in Joomla

-* Backend Joomla - multiple screens on which the configuration of an item is defined
+* Backend Joomla - multiple screens, on which the configuration, of an item, is defined
 * Contact component - single contact view
 * Content component - single article view (with plugin Pagebreak)